 4) Registration with the Spanish Social Security

-• For self-employed applicants: A certificate of registration with RETA (Régimen de Trabajadores Autónomos de la Seguridad Social española).
+- For self-employed applicants: A certificate of registration with RETA (Régimen de Trabajadores Autónomos de la Seguridad Social española).

-• Exception: The Social Security registration requirement may be exempted or applicants that work in a country that has an international Social Security agreement with Spain.
+- Exception: The Social Security registration requirement may be exempted or applicants that work in a country that has an international Social Security agreement with Spain.
 In this case, the Social Security authorities of the country of origin must issue a certificate of applicable legislation for digital nomads, based on said agreement, which provides temporary coverage in Spain.
 This circumstance will be included in the responsible declaration mentioned in point 3.
 There is an Social Security Agreement between Australia and Spain.
 To determine whether this Agreement is applicable to your case, you should contact the competent Australian authorities.
-You can find further information in the following linkIt opens in new window.
+You can find further information in the following link.

 5) Documents proving financial means.